cheleb/scalaio-fullstack/pages/00_intro.md

 <!--

-- Type safety means that you can catch errors at compile time.
+- Type safety simple use case.
+- Algebraic Data Type (ADT) to model your domain.
+- Generic Derivation to avoid boilerplate.

  -->